evgenyneu/moa/README.md

 > "Lost, like the Moa is lost" - Maori proverb

+## Overview

+Moa is an image downland library for iOS written in Swift.
+It allows to download and show an image in UIImageView by setting its moa.url property.

+* Images are downloaded asynchronously.
+* Uses NSURLSession for networking and caching.
+* Images are cached locally according to their HTTP response headers.
+* Can be used without UIImageView.
+* Provides closure properties for image manipulation and error handling.

 ## Setup

 There are three ways you can add Moa to your Xcode project.